MrBOOMSTICK/ToolSet/README.md

-DPToolSet
+ToolSet
 =========

-A set of tools for use by DigiPen students.
+A set of helpful tools, particularly for DigiPen students.

 I hope these are useful to ya'll!